blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 A noisy SCL loss means that cases can occur where the loss forces the model to maximize similarities between embeddings from samples of different classes.
 The outer-loop encoder loss in this setting contains an "interference term" which causes the model to pull together embeddings from different tasks or to pull embeddings into a random direction, with the randomness being introduced by random initialization of the classification head.
 Those two phenomena are termed *cross-task interference* and *initialization interference*.
 Noise and interference in the loss vanish when applying the zeroing trick, and the outer-loop encoder loss turns into a proper SCL loss.
 Meaning that minimizing this loss forces embeddings of the same class/task together while pushing embeddings from the same task and different classes apart.

 Those findings are derived using a general formulation of MAML, with a cross-entropy loss, and the details are available in the paper <d-cite key="DBLP:conf/iclr/KaoCC22"></d-cite>.
-Also, a slightly simpler example is stated to give an intuition of MAMLs SCL properties.
+Also, a slightly simpler example is stated to give an intuition of MAML's SCL properties.
 We will briefly summarize it in the following to share this intuition with you.

 In experiments on the mini-ImageNet and Omniglot datasets, a decent increase in performance is reported for MAML with the zeroing trick compared to vanilla MAML.

-### MAMLs SCL Intuition
+### MAML's SCL Intuition
 To get an intuition of how MAML relates to SCL, let's look at the following setup: an N-way one-shot classification task using MAML with Mean Squared Error (MSE) between the one-hot encoded class label and the prediction of the model.
 Furthermore, the EFIL assumption is made, the zeroing trick is applied, only a single inner loop update step is used, and only a single task is sampled per batch.

 In this setting, the classification heads inner-loop update for a single datapoint looks like this: